softcite/software-mentions/README.md

 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

 The goal of this GROBID module is to recognize in textual documents and PDF any mentions of software.
+It uses as training data is the [softcite dataset](https://github.com/howisonlab/softcite-dataset) developed by [James Howison](http://james.howison.name/) Lab at the University of Texas at Austin.
+This annotated corpus and the present software text mining component have been developed supported by a grant from the Alfred P. Sloan foundation to [improve credit for research software](https://blog.ourresearch.org/collaborating-635k-grant-improve-credit-research-software/).

-As the other GROBID models, the module relies only on machine learning and can use linear CRF (via [Wapiti](https://github.com/kermitt2/Wapiti) JNI integration) or Deep Learning model such as BiLSTM-CRF with or without ELMo (via [DeLFT](https://github.com/kermitt2/delft) JNI integration).
+As the other GROBID models, the module relies only on machine learning and can use linear CRF (via [Wapiti](https://github.com/kermitt2/Wapiti) JNI integration) or Deep Learning model such as BiLSTM-CRF, ELMo and BERT (via [DeLFT](https://github.com/kermitt2/delft) JNI integration).

 A description of the task and some preliminary evaluations can be found [here](doc/description.md).